abhiab00007/MySQL/README.md

 - Filter by Country Name Prefix
 Fetched all countries whose names do not start with 'C' by using the not like function

-## Assignment5: Sorting and grouping data
+## Assignment5.Sorting and grouping data

 ### Steps performed: